 The software will need updates simply for upkeep.
 You will also need updates to keep it up to date with the latest technological developments.

-Another way of thinking about it is the many users of a commercial CRM essentially subsidize the support, development, and operational costs of the program they all use.
+Another way of thinking about it is that many users of a commercial CRM essentially subsidize the support, development, and operational costs of the program they all use.

 If you have very specific needs, a highly customizable CRM is going to be your best bet.
 That way you can get your custom needs addressed, but also have the benefits of a support and development team whose only job is managing this single piece of software.
 The financial cost will also be regular and predictable.